mvanthoor/rustic/readme.md

 # Included binaries, supported platforms

-There are several binaries supplied in each Rustic release.
-For Windows, a generic 32-bit binary is included.
-I have not spent time looking into compiling a 32-bit binary for Linux, as many major distributions have dropped 32-bit support, or are in the process of doing so.
-As long as the Raspberry Pi OS is not yet officially 64-bit, only a 32-bit version that runs on the Buster release (or newer) is supplied.

-The Windows binaries have been tested on Windows 10, but will probably also work on Windows 8.x or 7.

-The Linux binaries have been created on Debian 8 Stable ("Jessie"), and tested on Debian 9 and 10 Stable.
-They should run on any Debian-based installateion that has the library versions of Debian 8 Stable or newer installed.
-To my regret I don't have the time or the resources to provide lots of binaries for other versions of Linux; I only ever use Debian Stable.
-If you wish to run Rustic on a different distribution (if it doesn't do so out of the box), then try and compile it yourself using the compilation tips below.
+There are several binaries supplied in each Rustic release, as listed below.
+They are listed in the order of slowest to fastest.
+Use the fastest binary that will run on your system, for maximum playing strength.

+Many Linux distributions are dropping 32-bit support, or have made it a non-standard version.
+Therefore a binary for 32-bit linux is not supplied.
+The binary for Raspberry Pi OS is 32-bit only, because the 64-bit version of the operating system is still experimental.

+If you wish to run Rustic on a system for which no binary is supplied, you can try to compile the engine yourself using the compilation tips below.
+Make sure to install at least Rust version 1.46.

 - Windows (tested on Windows 10)
   - 32-bit generic
+  - 64-bit generic
   - 64-bit old
   - 64-bit popcnt
   - 64-bit bmi2
-- Linux (since Debian 8 stable)
+- Linux (since Debian 8 Stable)
+  - 64-bit generic
   - 64-bit old
   - 64-bit popcnt
   - 64-bit bmi2